 Given its popularity, there’s no shortage of guided bus tours that travel all or part of Iceland’s Ring Road.
-While such tours will present you with all the highlights, a self-drive tour is the way to go, especially for adventure travelers.
-Opt to either rent a car or, the better option in our opinion, to rent a campervan.
+While such tours will present you with all the highlights, a self-drive tour is the way to go, especially for adventurers.
+Opt to either rent a car or, the better option in our opinion, rent a campervan.

 These self-contained vans from companies like Happy Campers provide everything an adventure traveler might need for a week on the road.
 Inside, renters will find fold-flat beds, state-of-the-art heating systems, sinks, electric coolers, gas grills, and large rear windows.
 Newer, upgraded models are typically powered by solar panels to provide virtually unlimited off-grid travel.
 If you’re planning to get way off-grid, inquire about a proper 4×4 campervan model.
 This mode of travel allows you to go at your own pace, plus the rental cost covers both transportation and accommodation.

 The two-lane road circles the whole of the island.
 It’s quite possible to drive the entire Ring Road and never diverge onto its many side roads and trails.
-Without ever leaving pavement, you’ll glimpse some of the most breathtaking, otherworldly landscapes in the world including lava flows, pristine valleys, and stunning waterfalls.
+Without ever leaving the pavement, you’ll glimpse some of the most otherworldly landscapes in the world, including lava flows, pristine valleys, and stunning waterfalls.

 Once you’ve left Höfn, you’re nearing the vast, wild, and most rugged part of Iceland where the towns and people begin to thin out considerably.
-With even less light pollution (on an island which has virtually none to begin with), this is an ideal location to witness the Northern Lights.
+With even less light pollution, this is an ideal location to witness the Northern Lights.
 Pass through the Fáskrúðsfjarðargöng tunnel and you’ll emerge in the country’s Highlands.
 This long stretch of virtual wasteland can prove difficult to drive in winter (which is where that 4×4 campervan would come in handy).
-Make time to stop at Dettifoss Waterfall which is the most powerful and largest waterfall by volume in all of Europe.
+Make time to stop at Dettifoss Waterfall, which is the most powerful and largest waterfall by volume in all of Europe.